csswizardry/csswizardry.github.com/_posts/2023-07-11-the-http1liness-of-http2.md

 <p class="c-highlight">This article started life as <a
 href="https://twitter.com/csswizardry/status/1678793192756355073">a Twitter
 thread</a>, but I felt it needed a more permanent spot.
-You should <a href="https://twitter.com/csswizardry">follow me on Twitter</a> if you aren’t already.</p>
+You should <a href="https://twitter.com/csswizardry">follow me on Twitter</a> if you don’t already.</p>

 I’ve been asked a few times—mostly in [workshops](/workshops/)—why HTTP/2 (H/2)